evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 ## What's next?

 There are ample opportunities for better integration with Bluemail and Bluenote, the content creation tools.
-Right now the creation of email and push messages are completely detached from the journey building experience, and must be linked together during journey creation.
+Right now message creation is completely detached from journey building, and must be linked together during journey creation.

 How might we run robust, safe experiments from within Journey Builder?
 Managed A/B tests could distribute a percentage of users between two or more paths, and then send all remaining users to the winning path.
-(Dropbox can currently do this, but not from within Journey Builder, and it requires hefty setup.)
+(Dropbox can currently do this, but not from within Journey Builder, and it requires hefty manual setup.)

 There's a lot of fascinating potential for loops within journeys, or even journeys that lead to or nest within other journeys.
 Aaron, the engineer who originally built Tracks, once told me that the ultimate iteration of his product could encapsulate every message sent to every Dropbox user.